one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 A graduate fromthe program is expected to know English at least at the level of IELTS 7.
 To achieve this goal, Innopolis University takes the following steps:2

-At admission at the university, the student must have a knowledge of English at least at level of IELTS 5.At the end of the first year of instruction, the student must have a knowledge of English equivalent to at least the level 5.5 of IELTS.English equivalent to at least the level 6 of IELTS.At the end of the third year of instruction, the student must have a knowledge of English equivalent to at least the level 6.5 of IELTS.At the end of the fouth year of instruction, the studentmust have a knowledge of English equivalent to at least the level 7 of IELTS.
+* At admission at the university, the student must have a knowledge of English at least at level of IELTS 5.
+* At the end of the first year of instruction, the student must have a knowledge of English equivalent to at least the level 5.5 of IELTS.
+* English equivalent to at least the level 6 of IELTS.
+* At the end of the third year of instruction, the student must have a knowledge of English equivalent to at least the level 6.5 of IELTS.
+* At the end of the fouth year of instruction, the studentmust have a knowledge of English equivalent to at least the level 7 of IELTS.

 The university will make available to the student the fundamental resources to achieve the required levels.
 However, it is the responsibility of the student to achieve them, taking